 - Skewers (metal preferred but bamboo also works)

 - 2 lbs salmon fillet (either skin-on or skinless salmon fillet work fine)

 - 2 Tbsp Miso (do not use the low-sodium kind!)

 - 2 Tbsp Maple Syrup (or honey)

 - 1 Tbsp Mirin

 - 1 Tbsp neutral cooking oil (I use grapeseed oil)

 - 2 handfuls arugula and/or mixed salad greens

 - green onions, chopped (optional garnish)

 - Pre-heat oven broiler on high heat for 10 minutes.
 Rearrange oven racks so that it's 5-6 inches from the heat source.
-Line a baking sheet with lightly greased aluminum foil.
+Line a baking sheet with lightly greased aluminum foil or parchment paper.